Public Forum at WCDRR:

 WKC Forum: Creating resilient society and community for ageing populations in disaster situations, 20 February 2015

 Japan has the largest proportion of older adults in the world.
-As a result, aged populations were much more affected in the 1995 Great Hanshin-Awaji Earthquake and in the 2011 Great East Japan Earthquake.
-This has an impact on one of the biggest issues confronting communities caring for survivors that include their health, psycho-social, and physical needs.
+As a result, aged populations were much more affected, and accounted for more than half of the victims in the 1995 Great Hanshin-Awaji Earthquake and in the 2011 Great East Japan Earthquake.

 Intersectoral action for health (ISA) refers to the inclusion of several sectors in addition to the health sector when designing and implementing public policies to improve quality of life.
 To promote ISA, WKC developed a guidance booklet titled “Intersectoral Action on Health, a path for policy-makers to implement effective and sustainable action on health” in 2011 and have since documented ISA experiences through case studies.
 The guidance booklet is now in preparation for revision.

 In May 2014, WKC held the Expert Consultation to collectively review and develop recommendations for the revision of the guidance booklet.
 The meeting report highlights recent global developments and experiences in ISA and a synthesis of the recommendations for the revision of the booklet.